 These first three days will provide an insight into the history of Ludwig II of Bavaria.
 The “Fairy-tale King” was a poet, friend of Wagner, a lover of architecture and culture but also of nature, which he loved to explore on the paths that we still walk today.

-Night in a hotel with sauna close to the Benedictine monastery (or in Garmisch-Partenkirchen).
+Night in a very comfortable hotel close to the Benedictine monastery (or in Garmisch-Partenkirchen).
 Daypack to carry.

 Day 4 Ettal – Schachenhaus (Königshaus), 1886m / Germany (BLD O/N Refuge) [5 hrs, +1150m]

-Night at the Schachenhaus.
+Night at the historic Schachenhaus refuge.
 No showers.
 Bag pack with necessary things for 2 days.

 Crossing via a pass between Germany and Austria and walk to the Meiler hut on the border.
 Then scenic descent to the valley of Bergleintal, above the plateau of Leutasch.

 Night in a traditional hotel in Leutasch.
-Bag pack with the necessary things for 2 days.
 In the evening you will find your bags in the hotel.